R. Kelly: 2002–2003: The Best of Both Worlds and Chocolate Factory

+Following a leak of the joint album on February 22, 2002, Roc-A-Fella and Jive moved the release date one week earlier in an effort to curtail piracy.
+Jay-Z expressed frustration about the album leak to MTV News, describing the event as both a "gift" and a "curse."
+Upon release on March 19, 2002, The Best of Both Worlds sold 285,000 copies in its opening week and debuted at number two on the Billboard 200.
+It was a critical and commercial disappointment.

-In May 2002, Kelly's initial sixth studio album, Loveland, leaked and was delayed for releasing in November.
-Kelly restructured the album which was later packaged as a deluxe edition bonus disc of the now-renamed Chocolate Factory.
-In October of that year, Kelly released the remix to its single, "Ignition".
-It charted at number two on the Billboard Hot 100.
+In May 2002, six months prior to the scheduled release of Kelly's sixth studio album, Loveland, a bootleg copy containing 15 tracks had been leaked.
+In response, Kelly began work on the album now known as Chocolate Factory, opting to release Loveland as a deluxe edition bonus disc.
+In October of that year, Kelly released "Ignition (Remix)", the lead single from the album.
+It would spend 42 weeks on the Billboard Hot 100, peaking at number two.

-On February 18, 2003, Kelly released the album, Chocolate Factory.
-It debuted at number one on the Billboard 200, ending the first two-week run of rapper 50 Cent's Get Rich or Die Tryin'.
+On February 18, 2003, Kelly released Chocolate Factory, which debuted as the number-one album on the Billboard 200.
 It sold 532,000 copies in its first week.
-The album was also supported by its follow-up singles, "Snake" and the remix of "Step in the Name of Love"; the latter of which peaked at number nine on the Hot 100.
+The album was met with critical acclaim, and supported by two more singles.
+"Snake", the album's second single, was followed by "Step in the Name of Love (Remix)", which charted for 70 weeks, reaching number one on the R&B/Hip-Hop Airplay chart.
 Later that year, in September, Kelly's first greatest hits album, The R. in R&B Collection, Vol. 1, was released which included "Thoia Thoing" and two other previously unreleased songs.